Matt Quatraro: MLB managing career

 On October 30, 2022, the Kansas City Royals hired Quatraro as their manager.
-In his first season with the team, the Royals went 56–106 (.346), second worst in the MLB only to the Oakland Athletics, whose record in the 2023 season was 50–112 (.309).
-The 2023 Royals tied the 2005 Royals squad for the lowest winning percentage in a season in franchise history (.346).
+In his first season with the team, the Royals went 56–106, second worst in the MLB only to the Oakland Athletics, whose record in the 2023 season was 50–112.
+The 2023 Royals tied the 2005 Royals squad for the lowest winning percentage, most losses, and fewest wins in a season in franchise history.